duplocloud/docs/faq.md

 From the DuploCloud portal, click on your name in the top right corner and select Profile.
 Click on the VPN URL and enter the required credentials.
 On the first login, scan the barcode displayed on the screen.
 Download the profile and add it to the OpenVPN Connect.
 The next time you log in with OpenVPN, enter the authentication code when prompted.

+### Overview of SOC 2 Type 2 Compliance Costs

+Achieving SOC 2 Type 2 compliance is crucial for organizations looking to demonstrate a high level of security and data protection.
+The process involves various costs, including the use of a Compliance Automation Platform, which may range from $10,000 to $15,000, potentially increasing for larger companies.
+Additionally, the audit process itself is estimated to cost between $7,500 and $15,000.
+Companies offering both services may provide discounts for bundling them together, presenting an opportunity for cost savings.
+For organizations embarking on this compliance journey, it's advisable to consult detailed resources for a comprehensive understanding of the associated expenses.

 ## CI/CD FAQs

 ### How does CI/CD work with DuploCloud?